dlemire60/dlemire60.github.io/index.md

 ways:

-  - *Document formatting*, which is where you control things like margins, columns and headers and footers; that is, things the control the look and layout of the page.
-Documents can be broken into sections, and these aspects of page formatting can vary among sections.
+  - *Document formatting*, which is where you control things like margins, columns and headers and footers; that is, things that control the look and layout of the page.
+Word files can be broken into sections, and these aspects of page formatting can vary among sections.